 Negotiating social relations in collective and affiliation-based networksSocial relations are usually negotiated within a collective structure.
 In general, actors belong to social units or take part in social events where pairwise interactions (individual to individual) are over-simplistic.
 Nonetheless, current historical network analysis relies greatly on this type of interaction.
-Instead, we aim to investigate interactions between individual and collectivities, employing affiliation networks, and how these interactions affect the former.
-Our goal is to provide a better understanding of the societal structure of the past, and consequently, of how things like ideas, concepts, and knowledge could flow on social networks, by considering collective structures.
+Instead, we investigated interactions between individual and collectivities, employing affiliation networks, and how these interactions affect the former.
+Our goal was to provide a better understanding of the societal structure of the past, and consequently, of how things like ideas, concepts, and knowledge could flow on social networks, by considering collective structures.